stuntrally/stuntrally3/docs/Running.md

 Too low GPUs (benchmark score or cores count) will slower rendering,
 to less than ideal 60 Fps (from display VSync), especially on big, complex, demanding tracks.

-The game _was_ developed on a PC with Radeon RX 570, which will likely be optimal (unless you have a better GPU).
+The game is developed and tested only on a PC with Radeon RX 6600 XT.
-Using default settings (Higher), it achieved around 60 Fps on all tracks (bit less in complex ones).
+Using default settings (Higher), it achieved around 60 Fps on all tracks (bit less in dense jungle places etc).

 It is possible to run some tracks (Test* should) on lower hardware, but with low Fps (could be unplayable, below 30).